 Development on this mountain resort was so fast in just a decade time, and so developers are eager to exploit more and make the City miserable.

-Yes, development would have made Baguio to be a highly livable Philippine city, but over development for the sake of business profit will slowly kill its natural charm and beauty.
+Yes, the development would have made Baguio be a highly livable Philippine city, but over development for the sake of business profit will slowly kill its natural charm and beauty.

-The Burnham Park, Wright Park, Bell House and Kennon Road and Brent School.
-These places of interests were named from the Americans who have made a great contribution on what Baguio city has become.
+The Burnham Park, Wright Park, Bell House, and Kennon Road, and Brent School.
+These places of interest were named from the Americans who have made a great contribution to what Baguio city has become.

 And so Americans showed us how to build a highly master-planned city on a mountain top.
 Originally, they have built it for not more than 30,000 people, but after more than a century the population has become 10 times larger at more than 300,000 people.

 The highlands of Baguio is truly captivating to any tourist.
-It's history and culture is the soul of the place and of the local people.
+Its history and culture are the souls of the place and of the local people.

-After the Pandemic, more people will again be stuck on a traffic jam on its zig zag road and all the way up just to feel its mountain breeze again and the warmth of the Igorot people.
+After the Pandemic, more people will again be stuck in a traffic jam on its zig-zag road and all the way up just to feel its mountain breeze again and the warmth of the Igorot people.

-Baguio City, in the Highlands of Benguet Province, Philippines is a cultural gem and a hub of the great people deserve of recognition and reverence.
+Baguio City, in the Highlands of Benguet Province, Philippines is a cultural gem and a hub of great people deserving of recognition and reverence.

 © 2020 Del Cusay